 With training programs, you can utilize work logs or other qualitative assessments.
 Programs that don’t generate enough improvement should be adjusted or shuttled in favor of better ones.
 These are probably the easiest investments to identify cause-and-effect relationships.

-With networking, culture of pride and empowerment investments, measurement is trickier.
-You may have to rely on observations, self-assessments, team reviews, etc. Emphasize communication between coworkers, managers and executives.
+With networking, a culture of pride, and empowerment investments, measurement is trickier.
+You may have to rely on observations, self-assessments, team reviews, etc. Emphasize communication between coworkers, managers, and executives.
 Each employee has very specific and localized knowledge about what makes their job better or worse, and they should know if an investment shows promise.

 Fortunately, industry associations and other peer network groups probably include owners or managers who have already tried these techniques.
 Use your professional network (or even the internet) to search out investments with proven track records.